BMatewos/AB-testing-marketing-campaign/README.md

 This project analyzes **Control vs Test marketing campaigns** to evaluate which strategy performs better.
 The dataset comes from two CSV files: `control.csv` and `test.csv`.

-While many tutorials stop at **renaming columns and making pie charts**, this project goes further by applying **data cleaning, KPI engineering, statistical tests, and confidence intervals** for a complete A/B testing workflow.
+this project goes further by applying **data cleaning, KPI engineering, statistical tests, and confidence intervals** for a complete A/B testing workflow.

 ---